Levy model of cancer

-The in-front factor, $ERS$, a kind of measure of the effects of lifestyle or external carcinogens, takes values between 1 and 5 (see Table \ref{tab1}), meaning that, in principle, by means of proper correctives, the risk for cancer could be reduced, for example, around twice in the colorectal adenocarcinoma, four times in the basal cell carcinoma, or five times in the lung adenocarcinoma in the non-smoker sub-population.

-Group II, with five points in the figure, include cases in which genetic or viral causes are predominant.
-Genetic predisposition means that mutations start at a point closer than usual to the cancer region.
-Thus, the distance $X_{cancer}$ is much shorter and the probability dramatically increases.
+Group II, with five points in the figure, include cases in which genetic or viral causes enhance the rate $\mu'$.
 The ERS index exhibits very high values in this set.

-The abnormal values of ERS for the four cases contained in Group III have, in my opinion, an immunological origin.
-Indeed, germinal cells and the brain are partially isolated from the immune agents.
-Our body uses barriers in order to protect these tissues against infections, but the barriers can not protect against tumors, which come from inside.
-From the point of view of cancer, they are immunodepressed tissues.
+The abnormal values of ERS for the 7 tissues (12 points) contained in Group III could have an immunological origin.
+Indeed, our body uses physical barriers, humors and immune cells in order to protect the tissues against infections caused by pathogens, which are the most common attacks.
+The combined effects of these factors guarantees immunity.
+In tissues where one factor is predominant, the others could be somehow depressed.
+On the other hand, the protection against tumors, which come form inside, that is originate in tissue cells, is mainly the responsibility of immune cells.